AndreasHeger/CGATReport/doc/Tutorial3.rst

 Testing the data source::

-   sphinxreport_test.py -t WordCounterWithSlices -r histogram-plot -o range=0,1,100
+   sphinxreport-test -t WordCounterWithSlices -r histogram-plot -o range=0,1,100

 will now produce three plots, one for each slice.
 Per default, plots are grouped by ``slice``, but the grouping can be changed using the option ``groupby=track``::

-   sphinxreport_test.py -t WordCounterWithSlices -r histogram-plot -o range=0,1,100 -o groubpy=track
+   sphinxreport-test -t WordCounterWithSlices -r histogram-plot -o range=0,1,100 -o groubpy=track

 Again, three plots are created, but this time there is one plot per ``track``.